guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 4. If the BLEU score of model-generated sentences is far from the origin output sentences of dataset-v1, we think they are the noisy data.
 In actual operation, if the model result and the origin output sentence does not have common token, we think the data is a noisy data.

 5. We label the noisy data again by human, while given the generated sentences of model and origin output sentence as reference.
 In actual operation, it can be a choice question for labeling people.
 The labeling people chooses the best result from model results and origin output sentence.
-Then we get dataset-v2.
+Then we get dataset-v2 and model-v2.

-6. We loop this re-labeling noisy data steps and get the final dataset.
-Then we get model-v2.
+6. We loop these re-label noisy data steps and get the final dataset and final model.

 #### 3.4 click-through rate prediction